sagemath/trac_to_gh/Issue 9836.md

 # Issue 9836: New PARI and new MPIR don't combine

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9837

 Original creator: jdemeyer